BBC-Data-Unit/englishness/README.md

 ![](https://ichef.bbci.co.uk/news/624/cpsprodpb/15178/production/_101829368_optimised-county_identity_map-nc.png)

-In June 2018 the data unit was part of a BBC-wide project, **The English Question**, based on a major survey of Englishess.
-We reported [young people are far less likely to feel proud to be English than older generations](https://www.bbc.co.uk/news/uk-england-44142843), as well as contributing to other reporting in the BBC.

-We also created a briefing pack about the data, which was used in part for Mark Easton's piece [The English question: What is the nation's identity?](https://www.bbc.co.uk/news/uk-44306737).

-And **Dan Wainwright** created an in-story **chatbot** about devoloved powers in England for the piece [Will England ever get its own Parliament?](https://www.bbc.co.uk/news/uk-politics-44208859#responsive-iframe-cmu-bot-main)
+In June 2018 the data unit was part of a BBC-wide project based on a major survey of Englishess: **The English Question**.
+We reported [young people are far less likely to feel proud to be English than older generations](https://www.bbc.co.uk/news/uk-england-44142843), created a briefing pack about the data, which was used in part for Mark Easton's piece [The English question: What is the nation's identity?](https://www.bbc.co.uk/news/uk-44306737), and **Dan Wainwright** created an in-story **chatbot** about devoloved powers in England for the piece [Will England ever get its own Parliament?](https://www.bbc.co.uk/news/uk-politics-44208859#responsive-iframe-cmu-bot-main).

+Dan also took part in around a dozen two-ways (interviews with presenters) as part of BBC radio coverage during the week.

 ## Get the data